foarsitter/cookiecutter-django/docs/3-deployment/deployment-on-pythonanywhere.rst

     vi $VIRTUAL_ENV/bin/postactivate

-.. note:: If you don't like vi, you can also edit this file via the PythonAnywhere "Files" menu; look in the ".virtualenvs" folder.
+.. note:: If you don't like vi, you can also edit this file via the PythonAnywhere "Files" menu; look in the ".venv" folder.

 Add these exports